 In this post, I will walk you through the year and how I progressed with the project.
 This post also is a kick off to the series to introduce you to the Fair Fit Method!
 Yippee!!
 Yep, I'm back in the swing of things and have much I will be sharing with you on the blog starting now until December.

 Last year, I thought I wanted to launch a pattern line.
 But I was still really stuck in the idea that folks wouldn't want my unusual designs- hey, anyone around here suffer from that?
-I think we all do at some point in our life think that way about something we are doing, fearing folks won't want it or think its weird.
+I think we all do at some point in our life think that way about something we are doing, fearing folks won't want it or think it's weird.
 Or worse - not good enough.
 But as I digitized the patterns, I felt unfulfilled and just never got the go ahead to release them.

 I was grateful for this first class, and to see what people learned.
 It also helped me make iteration one of the online class, creating the videos and lesson plan with the hopes to make the in person workshop an online course.
-However, out of 6 students in the workshop, as far as I know 2 students finished the dress completely.
+However out of 6 students in the workshop, as far as I know 2 students finished the dress completely.
 This was for a multitude of reasons, some needed their own dress form to finish the work at home, one moved away, others got busy.
 This taught me that the students needed more support and structure to the course to make sure that they finish and to make having your own dress form a requirement to take the course.

 I worked diligently on the Fair Fit Blog and Weekly Email Articles to really spell out how I teach and share lessons on fit, proportion, and garment construction.
 On the blog, I was writing the history of the pattern and the ideology behind it.
 In my emails, I was teaching about fit as well as offering online workshops on fit and fashion design.

 Our next workshop, Learn and Make the Fair Fit Top was offered to 5 beginner students.
-They got to experience the same method of online and offline teaching as the first students in January, however, this time I had weekly online tasks that they had to complete before coming to their in person class.
+They got to experience the same method of online and offline teaching as the first students in January however this time I had weekly online tasks that they had to complete before coming to their in person class.

 Why beginners?
 A common occurrence in sewing classes is sometimes a lot of experience coupled with the expectation that you will struggle with fit, and previous sewing fails, can really affect how you approach a project.
 The beginner students started with my Beginner's Sewing class, and they didn't expect to struggle or fail.
 They didn't have a place where they say "oh this ALWAYS is where garments don't fit."
-Instead, they did one step at a time hoping that they were going to have a good result.
+Instead they did one step at a time hoping that they were going to have a good result.
 Also as beginners, you don't put as much pressure on yourself to be perfect.

-The amazing thing is all of them finished- in class!
+The amazing thing is all of them finished in class.
 And the workshop was shorter than the first one.
 I learned that its best to separate out the bodice of the dress from the skirt.
-In a dress, you are dealing with 2 areas of the body and its too much to do all at once.
+In a dress, you are dealing with 2 areas of the body and it's too much to do all at once.
 This success was noted and it motivated me to move on to an online test.

 My main focus in May was on my local business Fair Fit Studio and our classes and lessons.
 During this time, I realized that if the Fair Fit Pattern is going to be released, I would need new collateral materials to show what you can make with the pattern blocks.
 So I started developing new methodologies of design using the pattern, including Heirloom Repurpose, and creating a core collection of dresses in the different sewn finishings and pattern sets to show students the potential of the pattern and get folks inspired.

-This is when I had to disappear for awhile from the blog and online presence because I am extremely introverted when I'm inventing.
+This is when I disappeared for awhile from the blog and online presence because I am extremely introverted when I'm inventing.
 I can't divide my mind or I lose hours of focus, so I turn off electronics to ensure I don't take in more information that could potentially distract me.
 I have a theory that you must hold the image of what you want to make solidly in your mind, but if you distract and pick up the phone, you can easily lose it.
 I prioritized the inventing and production process over my social media, blog, and newsletter writing for a bit so that I could produce the best product possible at my current capacity.